 There’s a certain dreamlike quality about this book that makes it best read in one setting.
 Thankfully it’s also fairly short (as I was starting, my Kindle estimated it’d take me two hours to reach the end), so it’s doable.
 I read the first third of this book a bit at a time, and I found it hard to get into.
 The characters of Alice and Hatcher seemed rather closed-off and hard to get to know, and there was a lot of graphic, disturbing sexual violence.
 Like, we are talking creepy serial killer levels of perversion.
 I didn’t get the impression that the author was including all of this because she thought it was titillating or edgy (quite the opposite, really – she dwelt more on the aftermath than the acts, and conveyed the horror well) but more to emphasise that this is well and truly a Crapsack World as well as to provide context for Alice’s own experiences.
 Nonetheless, I was very guarded reading this book for a long time.

-This book will not be to everyone's tastes.
+This book will not be to everyone’s tastes.
 If you do not want to read a book where nearly every scene concerns rape, the fear of rape, or the aftermath of rape, you definitely should not read this book.
 On the other hand, if you enjoy seriously dark works of fiction, which examine the worst and cruellest sides of the human spirit, but nonetheless take the side of good people against evil… you may well like this.
-I would have given it three and a half stars, but since I can't I'm rounding up.
+I would have given it three and a half stars, but since I can’t (where this was originally posted on Goodreads – here on my own site I can) I’m rounding up.